tillbiskup/infofile/README.md

 * Bernd Paulus (2011-14)

-    Motivated and co-developed the format and was key to its practial adoption, as he made its use obligatory for all students he supervised.
+    Motivated and co-developed the format and was key to its practical adoption, as he made its use obligatory for all students he supervised.

 * Till Biskup (2011-2022)